gbrlsnchs/jwt/README.md

 `master` branch contains bleeding edge code, therefore it sometimes introduces breaking changes.
 Using a tagged version along with a proper dependency manager is the preferred way to use this library.

+From `v2` on, this library is guaranteed to work on Go1.11 or later, although Go1.10 may be compatible using `vgo`.

 ### `v1` vs. `v2`
 `v2` is a total rework of the library's API.
 While `v1` was simple to use, it was neither fast nor memory-efficient.
 That's why `v2` came on the scene: it's got better performance, takes advantage of type embedding and uses a bit of reflection in order to allow a custom struct to be used as a JWT.